nghian95/eCommerceStoreProject/README.md

     Description: An eCommerce store project in the Fashion industry that utilizes the .NET Core, ASP.NET and MVC frameworks.

 **#TO DO#**

-*IMPORTANT*
-    - View Products by clicking on Product Name - ProductinCategories page.
+*Finished*
+- Error when viewing productlanding page with no images
  - Either hide empty categories or solve the exception for Customer
-    - Clicking on Categories makes the cookies delayed.
     - Basic Checkout Functionality

+*IMPORTANT*
+    - Copy changes from Customer Pages to other Views as well

     - Order History page
-    - Total Cart Price
     - Logoff functionality
     - Register Account page
+    - Have increment, unique TransactionGroupIds that work properly.
+Add TransactionGroupIds to the ConfirmPurchase method
+    - Adjust Edit Address Html.Textbox to be bigger to see the entire address.
+    - Make shipping addresses saved with Transaction Groups

     - Discount price vs Total Price visible
     - Upload images for products